PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 PLN 310 URBAN TRANSPORTATION PLANNING

 Prerequisite: GEG 309 or PLN 215.
 Comparative study of the modes of transportation, transportation planning, and the benefits and effects of transportation.
 Emphasis on application to urban transportation.
 The importance of accessibility to the development of a modern metropolitan transportation system.
-Offered alternate years.
+Offered occasionally.

 Equivalent Course: GEG 310